EvoNexusX/2026LiBACAPSURVSY/readme.md

 A typical workflow is as follows:

-1. Prepare the input data files for ships, quay cranes, tidal windows, and other related information.
+1. Prepare the input data files for vessels, quay cranes, tidal windows, and other related information.
 2. Modify the dataset settings, algorithm list, repetition count, and parallel parameters in `Experiment/test_3_flat.m` as needed.
 3. To test a single algorithm, run the corresponding main script in the `Algorithm` folder.
 4. To perform batch comparison experiments, run `Experiment/test_3_flat.m`.